laurencw348/applewebsite/documents/design-journey.md

   - For this task, I expected users to navigate to the 'Things to Buy page' and first read the description at the top of the page.
 I then expected users to look at each item on the page, and identify whether the items listed meet their dietary requirements.
   - Since my user was able to quickly go to this page and did read the description, the user somewhat met my expectations for this task.
 - **User’s reaction / feedback to the design** (e.g., specific problems or issues found in the tasks)
-  - The user had some hesitation before navigating to the 'Things to Buy' page, suggesting that at first, the user was not sure which page the information would be found on.
-Once the user navigated to this page. the user took a few seconds to read the sidebar description, and identified that they would contact the festival to find out of they offered celiac options.
+  - Once the user navigated to the 'Things to Buy' page. the user took a few seconds to read the sidebar description, and identified that they would contact the festival to find out of they offered celiac options.
 The user then tried to click on the food options, thinking that they might get more information about each item by clicking on the title of the food item.
 - **Your reflections about the user’s performance to the task**
-  - Since the user took a few moments to decide which page to navigate to, this suggests that 'Things to Buy' might not be the most suitable title for this page.
-The fact that the user also tried to click on the food item also suggests that the user believed that there should be more information on each food item.
+  - The fact that the user also tried to click on the food item also suggests that the user believed that there should be more information on each food item.
 - **Re-design choices**
   - In order to make the title of this page more appropriate for the content, I will rename this page to 'Items Sold'.
-I believe that this title might make it more obvious to users that the page contains information on all the items that are sold at the festival. since the user wanted more information on each food item, I will also include a short description of each item in the figure caption of the item.
+I believe that this title might make it more obvious to users that the page contains information on all the items that are sold at the festival.
+Since the user wanted more information on each food item, I will also include a short description of each item in the figure caption of the item.
 - **Additional Notes**
   - TODO: Justify your decisions; additional notes.